RubeenaaRahim/Sport_Celebrity_Image_Classification/README.md

 ## 4. Evalution:
    - The trained model is evaluated on the test set and accuracy is reported
    - Classification metrics, such as precision, recall, and F1-score, are provided through a classification report.

-## Critical Findings:
+# Critical Findings:
-      Accuracy: The final accuracy on the test set is printed, indicating the model's overall performance.
-      Classification Report: Provides a detailed breakdown of the model's performance for each class, offering insights into precision, recall, and F1-score for individual celebrities.
-      The code will preprocess each image, pass it through the trained model, and print the predicted label for each image based on the celebrity classes
+     The final accuracy on the test set is printed, indicating the model's overall performance and the  Classification Report provides a detailed breakdown of the model's performance for each class, offering insights into precision, recall, and F1-score for  individual celebrities.
+Also, it will  preprocess each image, pass it through the trained model, and print the predicted label for each image based on the celebrity classes